 Take a second to consider the worst case scenario.
 If all else fails and you have no warranty, you can either take the pump to a professional or buy a new one.
 Our recommendation?
-Get a pump with a lifetime warranty, and bonus points if you get a variable-speed model, which is the quietest of all—and pays itself off in energy saved.
+Get a pump with an extended or lifetime warranty, and bonus points if you get a variable-speed model, which is the quietest of all—and pays itself off in energy saved.
 No matter the cause of your noisy pump, you’ll be able to sit poolside soon enough, soundtracked only by the soothing sound of a faint rumble.
 There’s nothing quite like relaxing in your own backyard.

 Sound pretty good?
 The Energy Star Variable Speed In Ground Torrent Cyclone Pool Pump is the way to go.
 Not only is it quiet, saves big time on energy costs, and comes with a two year warranty.